Criticism of religion

-Criticism of religion involves criticism of the validity, concept, or ideas of religion.
-Historical records of criticism of religion go back to at least 5th century BCE in ancient Greece, in Athens specifically, with Diagoras "the Atheist" of Melos.
+Criticism of religion is the criticism of the validity, concept, or ideas of religion.
+Historical records of criticism of religion go back to at least the 5th century BCE in ancient Greece, in Athens specifically, with Diagoras "the Atheist" of Melos.
 In ancient Rome, an early known example is Lucretius' De rerum natura from the 1st century BCE.

-Every exclusive religion on Earth (as well as every exclusive world view) that promotes exclusive truth-claims necessarily denigrates the truth-claims of other religions.
+Every exclusive religion on Earth (as well as every exclusive world view, including non-religion) that promotes exclusive truth-claims necessarily denigrates the beliefs of other worldviews.
 Thus, some criticisms of religion become criticisms of one or more aspects of a specific religious tradition.
-Critics of religion in general may view religion as one or more of: outdated, harmful to the individual, harmful to society, an impediment to the progress of science or humanity, a source of immoral acts or customs, and a political tool for social control.
+Critics of religion in general may view religion as any number of the following: outdated, harmful to the individual, harmful to society, an impediment to the progress of science or humanity, a source of immoral acts or customs, and a political tool for social control.

 Definition of religion

 Religion is a modern Western concept that developed from the 17th century onwards, not before.
 For example, in Asia, no one before the 19th century self-identified as a "Hindu" or other similar identities.
 The ancient and medieval cultures that produced religious texts, like the Hebrew Bible, New Testament or the Quran, did not have such a conception or idea in their languages, cultures, or histories and neither did the peoples in the Americas before Columbus.
 Into the 21st century, even though modern researchers conceive religion broadly as an abstraction which entails beliefs, doctrines, and sacred places, there is still no scholarly consensus over what a religion is.